What are Quick Answers?

 For each test, the dashboard displays the type of test—using the same icon from each Quick Answer button—the test name, the day you created it, and how many participants have and have not taken the test.

-After all participants finish, a summary appears in the Result column.
+After all participants finish, a summary appears on your main dashboard.

 Review the graph

 - More people did not find the concept valuable.

 We get this information from Question 2 below.
 We ask participants, “How valuable is this idea to you?”
 1=Not at all valuable…5 = Very valuable.

 Then we count how many of the five participants did or did not find the idea valuable.

 - A score of 1, 2, or 3 = Not valuable